Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 What Is a Planar Disk Antenna?

-Two pizza plates can be used to make a broad banded vertical antenna, a type of ultra-wideband antenna.
-Ultra wide band antennas are notable for being able to work on a frequency span of 10:1 or more.
+Two pizza plates can be used to make a broad banded vertical antenna, a type of ultra wideband antenna (UWB).
+Ultra wideband antennas are notable for being able to work on a frequency span of 10:1 or more.
 A planar disk UWB antenna could handle 1 MHz to 10 MHz signals if not a wider range, for example.

-The central conductor goes to the top pizza plate.
-The shield will be mounted to the lower pizza place.
+- The central conductor goes to the top pizza plate.
+The shield will be mounted to the lower pizza plate.
 If this antenna is going to be used outside, silicone sealant or putty needs to be put on the feed-point.
 Use the same materials to seal the open coax braid.

 If you use 18” steel pizza pans, at a roughly -10 dB return loss, it will have a 2:1 SWR, and a -20 dB loss results in a 1.2:1 SWR.
 This means the SWR is 2:1 or better for frequencies from the 2 meter ham band (144-148 MHz) to 2 GHz frequency range.